casimir-one/frontend/packages/utilities/libcrypto-js/README.md

 ## Requirements

-steem-crypto is written in Javascript as specified by [ECMA-262, version 5.1](https://www.ecma-international.org/ecma-262/5.1/).
+deip-crypto is written in Javascript as specified by [ECMA-262, version 5.1](https://www.ecma-international.org/ecma-262/5.1/).
 Other than its vendored copy of sjcl, it has no dependencies and never will.

-steem-crypto explicitly supports the following environments without polyfills:
+deip-crypto explicitly supports the following environments without polyfills:
 - [Node.js](https://nodejs.com) versions 4 and up
 - Microsoft Edge (all versions)
 - Safari for macOS versions 7.1+
 - Safari for iOS versions 8+
 - Firefox, Chrome, and Opera versions 30+

-steem-crypto explicitly does not support the following environments:
+deip-crypto explicitly does not support the following environments:
 - Opera Mini
 - Android Browser (i.e., the non-Chromium versions)
 - Microsoft Internet Explorer versions <10